mynameisbob1928/YtDownloader/README.md

 Now that you got everthing ready you can open command prompt again and simply type 'node .' and it will begin to download your videos.

+Also when exiting the script, if you press ctrl + c (in console world this is not copy) it will exit the script and also send a finish log to your server.
+If when you do this it shows a bunch of errors, don't worry about that it doesn't always exit perfectly.

 ### Other stuff
 I'm just going to add some images of what the discord logs look like.